chetflowers/firewall-force-series/Book_01_The_Password_Heist/chapters/03_operation_honeypot.md

 Nova synced the honeypot to the school network through a sandboxed container.

 Jax stood back and crossed his arms.
-> “This is either going to be brilliant… or we’re about to get laughed out of the darknet.”
+> "This is either going to be brilliant… or we’re about to get laughed out of the darknet."

 ⸻